jagarciap/SCSi/README.md

 # SCSi
-SCSi (Solar Corona - Spacecraft interaction) is the first version of my Ph.D. research At the end of each working session, I should update my computer's version and Github's repository version.
+SCSi (Solar Corona - Spacecraft Interaction) is the first version of my Ph.D. research At the end of each working session, I should update my computer's version and Github's repository version.